Agility in search

 Getting stuff done

 Agility in search has been a prevalent theme at many events I have attended and spoken at throughout the past two years.
 In the world of search, brands are still struggling to make changes to their site, their strategy and their technology.
 Which means the challenge of ‘getting stuff done’ keeps cropping up.
-Our Strategy Director, Stephen Kenwright discussed elements of this at SearchLeeds 2016 – ‘Stop best practicing, start doing’
+Stephen Kenwright discussed elements of this at SearchLeeds 2016 – ‘Stop best practicing, start doing’

 More recently I spoke at last year’s Digital Olympus where I offered my thoughts on agility in search.
 I discussed how technology is always evolving at a quicker pace and brands and agencies alike need to be agile to take advantage of new forms of standard practice.

 Lately there’s been a shift in how things are done within many industries.
 There’s now a focus on doing newer or smaller things at a much quicker pace.
 However, in today’s world where everyone is trying to do the ‘next big thing’, but yet protect their current thing, it’s often difficult.

 In our eBook on 2016 search trends, I mentioned agility, referencing ING Nederlands’ agile way of working video:

 “the new way of working calls for quicker reactions to changes in client needs”